-Timestamps are included in your normal transcript: a time code is inserted at each paragraph break and speaker change, so that the reader can find the corresponding spot in the audio or video recording.
+Timestamps, if ordered, appear within your normal transcript file: a time code is inserted at each paragraph break and speaker change in the Word, text, or RTF versions of your transcript, so that the reader can find the corresponding spot in the audio or video recording.
 See our Sample Transcript for an example.

 What's the difference between Subtitles and Captions?